Pei Xiu (Tang dynasty): After Emperor Xuānzong's reign

 Early in the Xiantong era (860–874) of Emperor Xuānzong's son Emperor Yizong, Pei Xiu was recalled to Chang'an to serve as minister of census (戶部尚書, Hubu Shangshu).
 He later served as the minister of civil service affairs (吏部尚書, Lìbu Shangshu, note different tone than the minister of rites) and senior advisor to the crown prince.
 He died at the age of 73, probably in 864.

 Other activities

 It was said that Pei Xiu was gracious and valued leniency while he was governing.
 He was a capable calligrapher.
 His family had been Buddhists for generations, and it was said that Pei was particularly devout in his study of the sutras.
 As both Taiyuan and Fengxiang had many important temples nearby, he, while he governed at those cities, would take time to visit those temples and speak with the monks about Buddhist doctrine.
 Ever since his middle age, he did not eat animal products, and stayed away from many desires.
-Both he and his friend, the minister Gegan Gao (紇幹皐), signed their names by using dharma names, a practice that both impressed and was criticized by the people at the time.
+Both he and his friend, the minister Hegan Gao (紇幹皐), signed their names by using dharma names, a practice that both impressed and was criticized by the people at the time.